marcelinhov2/angular-kickoff/README.md

     ├── partials             # angular view partials
     │   ├── directives       # partial directives
     │   └── views            # partial views
-    ├── scripts              # coffeescripts ( You can choose your folder structure) │   ├── main.coffee      # Main File
+    ├── scripts              # coffeescripts ( You can choose your folder structure )
+    │   ├── main.coffee      # Main File
-    └── styles               # stylus stylesheets
+    └── styles               # stylus stylesheets ( You can choose your folder structure )
         └── base.less        # this file, import all the others files that you create
 ```